Abhinav5050649/eventPro/README.md

 ## How to Run

 1) In Dev Mode: Just type "npm run dev" in CLI
-2) In Prod Mode: Use the Dockerfile to build an image(feel free to use any nameyou want).
+2) In Prod Mode: Use the Dockerfile to build an image(feel free to use any name you want).
 Then, run a container based on the image.

 ## Images